blissd/cv/README.md

 ___Methodologies___
   Agile, XP, TDD, BDD.

+## Open Source

+### [Fotema](https://flathub.org/apps/app.fotema.Fotema), a Photo Gallery for Linux _(March 2024—present)_

+Developed a Linux-native photo gallery app for the GNOME desktop environment written in Rust.
+Published to FlatHub, the app store for Linux.

 ## 🧑‍💻 Experience

 ### Data Engineer at [NewDay](https://www.newday.co.uk/) _(July 2022—present)_

 Involved with the design and implementation of a new data streaming platform built in Confluent Cloud and Snowflake.
 Designed DBT project for creating and managing data models.
+Designed and implemented implemented encryption-at-rest for Apache Kafka by integrating with the HashiCorp Vault Transit Security Engine.

 _Kafka, Terraform, Terragrunt, DBT, Confluent Cloud, Snowflake._